coollog/kash/README.md

-# krun - bash for Kubernetes
+# kash - bash for Kubernetes

 **Note: This is an experimental prototype.
 Do NOT use for production.**